 Mixed Broadleaf veld (trees & shrubs with large leaves e.g. Combretum, Grewia, Terminalia spp.) is evident along the basalt ridges, changing in character along the Lebombo’s ryalite rock base.
 Narrow bands of deciduous and semi-deciduous forests (not true forests) follow the drainage lines, rivers and streams in the west, where Ficus, Scotia, Mahongany and Combretum imberbe trees are abundant.
 Riverine thicket along the Mbuluzi River is dominated by Phoenix reclinata, Euclea, Scotia and Nuxia spp.

-Hlane’s flagship species include lion, elephant, white rhino, giraffe and hippo, with good populations of kudu, zebra, blue wildebeest, waterbuck, warthog, duiker and impala and a host of lesser-seen mammals.
+Hlane’s flagship species include lion, elephant, black & white rhino, giraffe and hippo, with good populations of kudu, zebra, blue wildebeest, waterbuck, warthog, duiker and impala and a host of lesser-seen mammals.
 Jackals and hyenas play their very important role in the ecology of the park.
 Reptiles are well represented, especially snakes, with a number of lizards, two species of tortoise and the Nile crocodile.
 Insect and arachnid life is abundant, providing an incredible food source for other species.
 Birds are listed separately.